voschezang/coding-handbook/labour/initiatives.md

 | When    | The priority.
 E.g. in relation to other initiatives.         |

 ### Formal Template

+- Core.
+The objective (expected outcome) and method (deliverables, acceptance criteria).
+- Context.
+The problem, risks, dependencies.

 |                         | Purpose                   | Question                                                     |
 | ----------------------- | ------------------------- | ------------------------------------------------------------ |